Font Selector ๏ฝœ Fabrie Write(AI)

 In situations where layout and typography are crucial, such as during initial inspiration exploration with mood boards or while creating slides and project proposals, a single default font may not suffice.
 More diverse fonts are needed to present designs more accurately and clearly.

-In online whiteboard or presentation software, users typically cannot modify font weights and are only provided with a bold option.
+In online whiteboard, such as miro, users typically cannot modify font weights and are only provided with a bold option.
 Professional design software such as Photoshop, Illustrator, and Figma offer font weight options and even more complex typography features.

 • Increased Complexity: Adding font weight options complicates the font editing functionality.
 Although our target users are designers, not all designers across different industries have a foundation in visual design, and not everyone may understand the implications of font weight.